-There are many types and manufacturers of underfloor heating systems, so please ensure that the suitability and recommendations of the particular manufacturer of your system are sought and adhered to BEFORE commencing installation of your engineered flooring.
+There are many types and manufacturers of water piped underfloor heating systems, so please ensure that the suitability and recommendations of the

-Engineered flooring is suitable for use over both water and electric underfloor heating systems that are equipped with electronic temperature controls.
+This engineered flooring is ONLY suitable for use over water piped in screed or concrete heating systems that are equipped with electronic temperature controls.
 Relevant British Standards should be adhered to which includes the B.S. recommendation that the surface of the engineered wood flooring used over radiant heat sub floors must not exceed 27 degrees Celsius.